P1sec/pycrate/README.md

 ----------------------

 An installation script is available.
-It installs the library within your Python package directory:
+As soon as you have cloned or downloaded the repository, you can use it to install the library within your Python package directory:

 ```
 python setup.py install